 Mold thrives in humid indoor and outdoor environments.
 The air can be full of mold spores during the spring, summer, and fall months in regions that receive an inch or more of rain a week.
 In the south where it’s warm and humid enough for mold to live all year long, it can be a constant nuisance.

 The good news is that you can reduce your exposure with a few simple steps:

 Make sure your home’s exhaust fans are vented correctly and in good working condition.

 Ensure grading around the foundation slopes away from your home.

-Add a Santa Fe or Santa Fe dehumidifier to the affected area(s) of your home, guaranteed to eliminate excessive moisture efficiently and powerfully.
+Add a Santa Fe stand alone dehumidifier to the affected area(s) of your home or an Ultra whole house ventilating dehumidifier to help eliminate excessive moisture efficiently and powerfully.

 An airtight and well-insulated home restricts air infiltration from the outside, which allows pollutants and moisture levels to accumulate inside.
 According to the US Department of Energy, controlling moisture can make your home more energy-efficient, less costly to heat and cool, and more comfortable.
 Proper ventilation should also be part of a moisture control strategy.

 Published on Apr 03 2021